I'm a provider

 Please enter a username and password.

-5-Fluorouracil is a widely used antineoplastic chemotherapy drug with a narrow therapeutic index; doses recommended for effectiveness are often limited by hematologic and gastrointestinal toxicity.
-Moreover, patients administered the same fixed dose, continuous infusion regimen of 5-FU have wide intra- and inter-patient variability in systemic drug exposure as measured by plasma concentration or, more accurately, by area under the curve techniques (AUC).
+5-Fluorouracil is a widely used antineoplastic chemotherapy drug that targets TYMS, an enzyme involved in DNA production.
+5-FU has a narrow therapeutic index; doses recommended for effectiveness are often limited by hematologic and gastrointestinal toxicity.
+Moreover, patients administered the same fixed dose, continuous-infusion regimen of 5-FU have wide intra- and inter-patient variability in systemic drug exposure, as measured by plasma concentration or, more accurately, by area under the curve techniques (AUC).
 AUC is a measure of the systemic drug exposure in an individual over a defined period of time.

 In general, the incidence of grade 3 to 4 toxicity (mainly neutropenia, diarrhea, mucositis, and hand-foot syndrome) increases with higher systemic exposure to 5-FU.
 Several studies have also reported statistically significant positive associations between 5-FU exposure and tumor response.
 In current practice, however, 5-FU dose is reduced when symptoms of severe toxicity appear, but seldom increased to promote efficacy.

 Based on known 5-FU pharmacology, it is possible to determine a sampling scheme for AUC determination and to optimize an AUC target and dose adjustment algorithm for a particular 5-FU chemotherapy regimen and patient population.
 For each AUC value or range, the algorithm defines the dose adjustment during the next chemotherapy cycle most likely to achieve the target AUC without overshooting and causing severe toxicity.